 3.2 Dimensioning of the stacks is done taking into consideration the capabilities of the loading/unloading devices or are dimensioned with more spacers so that the stacks are stable.

-3.3 Height of the stacks is decided ad-hoc in relation to the stability of each stack by adding on vertical direction.
+3.3 Height of the stacks is decided ad-hoc concerning the stability of each stack by adding in a vertical direction.
 Stacking is done on the handler r

 3.4 Short term stacking (maximum 30 days) can also be done outside following the following rules

-3.4.1 Stacks must be inclined by minimum 5-6 degrees, to allow raindrop or condensation between profiles to drain.
+3.4.1 Stacks must be inclined by a minimum of 5-6 degrees, to allow raindrop or condensation between profiles to drain.